Christopher Dark

 Christopher Dark (born Alfred Francis DeLeo, April 21, 1920 – October 10, 1971) was an American actor.
 He graduated from Cornell University and did post graduate work at Columbia University.
 He served as an army medic in the Philippines during WWII, and received honors.
 He began his career in theater in NY, and then moved to Hollywood in 1952.
 He was a member of the Foreign Film Committee for SAG for most of his career.
-As well as acting, he also wrote many scripts, including collaborations with Ida Lupino and Christopher Cary.
+In addition to acting, he also wrote many scripts, including collaborations with Ida Lupino and Christopher Cary.